-This connector is used to connect Mono In/Mic Out cable from internal modem card to onboard sound circuit.
-The pin 1-2 is Mono In, and the pin 3-4 is Mic Out.
+This connector is used to connect Mono In/MIC Out cable from internal modem card to onboard sound circuit.
+The pin 1-2 is Mono In, and the pin 3-4 is MIC Out.
 Please note that there is no standard for this kind of connector yet, only some internal modem cards implement this connector.

-Video-Audio-IN Connector
+AUX-IN Connector

-This green connector is used to connect MPEG Audio cable from MPEG card to onboard sound.
+This connector is used to connect MPEG Audio cable from MPEG card to onboard sound.

-Front Panel Audio
+Front Audio Connector

-If the housing has been design with an audio port on the front panel, you'll be able to connect onboard audio to front panel through this connector.
+If the housing has been designed with an audio port on the front panel, you'll be able to connect onboard audio to front panel through this connector.
+By the way, please remove the jumper cap from the Front Audio Connector if you want to connect cable to it.
+Do not remove this yellow jumper cap if there's no audio port on the front panel.